denmark13/run_analysis.R/README.md

 Week 4 Course Project
 by: Denmark Lora

+please read run_analysis.R
 =================================================================

 LABELS DESCRIBTION.

-#*DF2 is the clean dataset. contoins 180 observation and 88 variables.
+  *DF2 is the clean dataset. contoins 180 observation and 88 variables.
-#*includes only the mean and std of all parameters.
+  *includes only the mean and std of all parameters.
-#*with 30 subjects and 6 activities
+  *with 30 subjects and 6 activities
-#activities below:
+  activities below:
-#1 WALKING
+ #  1 WALKING
-#2 WALKING_UPSTAIRS
+# 2 WALKING_UPSTAIRS
-#3 WALKING_DOWNSTAIRS
+# 3 WALKING_DOWNSTAIRS
-#4 SITTING
+# 4 SITTING
-#5 STANDING
+# 5 STANDING
-#6 LAYING
+# 6 LAYING